Shirly8/COMP3005ProjectV2/README.md

 # Files
 SQL FOLDER:
-    DML.sql - creates table
+&emsp; DML.sql - creates table
-    DDL.sql - inserts data into table
+&emsp; DDL.sql - inserts data into table
-    bookingSessions.sql - to run a query for members to book a personal or group session
+&emsp; BookingSessions.sql - to run a query for members to book a personal or group session
 # Installation

 # Setup DataBase